 Figure 5.
-SpaceFlow identifies novel tumor-immune cell-cell communication in human breast cancer ST data. a.
+SpaceFlow identifies tumor-immune cell-cell communication in human breast cancer ST data. a.
 H&E image and annotation from the original study for the spots of sample G in human breast cancer ST data56. b.
 Domain segmentation from SpaceFlow c.
 Spatial visualization of pseudotime calculated by Monocle. d.
 Spatial visualization of pseudotime calculated by stLearn e.
 The pSM from SpaceFlow. f.
 The pSM versus UMAP component 1 from low-dimensional embeddings colored by annotations from SpaceFlow. g.
 Dot plot of the gene expression of domain-speciﬁc markers.
 The dot size represents the fraction of cells in a domain expressing the marker and the color intensity represents the average expression of the marker in that domain. h.
 Spatial expression of top domain marker genes with anti-cancer, pro-cancer, or dual function labels. i.
-Gene Ontology (GO) enrichment for the top domain-specific genes in the identified Tumor-Immune-Interface-1 (Tu.Imm.Itfc.1) j-k.
+Gene Ontology (GO) enrichment for the top domain-specific genes (48 genes) in the identified Tumor-Immune-Interface-1 (Tu.Imm.Itfc.1).
+Enriched GO terms are presented as -log10(p-value) using topGO analysis.
+P-values were obtained using the one-sided Fisher’s exact test without multiple-testing correction.
+P values < 0.005 were considered significant. j-k.
 Space-constrained CellChat inferred cell-cell communications with cell-cell communications signaling sent from Invasive-1 in Collagen pathway (j) and from In-situ cancer 1 in MK & APP pathways (k).